-Parents camping out on the information superhighway searching for solutions, PRC says
+Parents camping out on the info superhighway looking for solutions

 With more than 6 million families in Australia dealing with different ages and stages of child development; managing various transition points; navigating health and disability, parenting and development issues, parenting life is no longer about “going online” but rather “living online” the Parenting Research Centre (PRC) has said.

 Presenting at the International Society for Research on Internet Interventions (ISRII) conference in New Zealand recently, Principal Specialist Derek McCormack told the conference that online information rated highly.
 It was second only to advice from parents, friends and neighbours.

 The conference presentation and findings will be of interest to those in the early childhood education and care (ECEC) sector who seek to remain innovative, and continually work to support parents and families to meet the increasing demands placed upon them, whilst fulfilling their obligations under Quality Area Six of the National Quality Framework.

 Parental engagement with online services, advice and support has increased in recent years, PRC said, citing results from a recent survey of more than 2,600 parents in Victoria.

 Data from raisingchildren.net.au also shows that new and expectant parents conduct twice as many web searches as non-parents.
 Transition phases like starting solids, starting school and moving to secondary education are also peak times for seeking support.